m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/parameters/why-parameters.md

 ## What should be parameters?

 It's up to you to decide what aspects of an assessment should be configurable parameters.
 Aspects of your assessment that researchers want to change should be parameters.
-For example, if an assessment invovles repeated trials, the number of trials should nearly always be a parameter.
+For example, if an assessment has repeated trials, the number of trials should almost always be a parameter.

 On the other hand, you create unnecessary complexity if you make every aspect of an assessment a parameter.
 For example, do the font colors for every `Label` need to be parameters?
 Probably not -- You Ain't Gonna Need It! ([YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).

-This is an excerpt of parameters from the Symbol Search assessment:
+These are some of the parameters (from a total of 15 parameters) in the [Symbol Search](../../examples/symbol-search.md) assessment:

 ```js
 left_correct_percent: {